Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Convergence of the S-matrix of the massive theory

 \subsection{Convergence of the S-matrix on a sufficiently small local region}

 In this section we prove the analogue of Proposition~6 in \cite{BR16} where the convergence of the $S$-matrix of the massive Lorentzian Sine-Gordon theory was proved.
 Beyond what was proved there, we gain a clearer understanding of the estimate's dependence of the support of the cutoff function (adiabatic switching function) $g$ that cuts off the interaction $V^g$.
 We shall work in $\mathcal{A}^V_{\hbar\Delta^+_m}=(\mathcal{F}^V,\star_{\hbar\Delta^+_m})$, hence the smeared interaction Lagrangian $V^g$ seen as an element of $\mathcal{A}^V_{\hbar\Delta^+_m}$ corresponds to the interaction Lagrangian normal ordered with respect to the massive vacuum.
+The state we shall consider is the Minkowski vacuum and it is represented by the positive linear functional ${\rm ev}_0$ on $\mathcal{A}^V_{\hbar\Delta^+_m}$.
 To simplify the notation, unless strictly necessary, from now on, we shall omit the symbol $\star$ and $\star_w$ to denote the product in the used algebra.

 \begin{thm} Let $g\geq0$ be a cutoff function whose support is contained in $D_\mu$ given in \eqref{eq:domainDmu} and which is equal to $1$ on $D_{\mu'}$ for some $\mu'<\mu$.
 Let $S_n^m(V^g)$ be the $n-$th perturbative order of the $S$ matrix of $V^g=\int\cos(a\varphi(x))g(x)d\mu_x$ constructed with respect to the linear theory with mass $m$.
 Where the constant $a$ is positive and $\alpha=a^2\hbar/(4\pi)<1$.
 Then for any real number $p$ in $[1,\alpha^{-1})$, there are constants $K$ and $C$, such that